-L e v e l Strand/Sub- strand Anchor Standard Benchmark 6 7.
+L e v e l Strand/Sub- strand Anchor Standard Benchmark 7 7.
 WRITING 3.
 Write narratives and other creative texts to develop real or imagined experiences or events using effective technique, well-chosen details, and well-structured event sequences.
-3. Write narratives and other creative texts to develop real or imagined experiences or events using effective technique, relevant descriptive details, and well-structured event sequences. a.
-Engage and orient the reader by establishing a context and introducing a narrator and/or characters; organize an event sequence that unfolds naturally and logically. b.
-Use literary and narrative techniques, such as dialogue, pacing, rhythm and description, to develop experiences, events, and/or characters. c.
-Use a variety of transition words, phrases, and clauses to convey sequence and signal shifts from one time frame or setting to another. d.
-Use precise words and phrases, relevant descriptive details, figurative and sensory language to convey experiences and events. e.
-Provide a conclusion (when appropriate to the genre) that follows from the narrated experiences or events.
-6 7.
+Write narratives and other creative texts to develop real or imagined experiences or events using effective technique, relevant descriptive details, and well-structured event sequences.
+Engage and orient the reader by establishing a context and point of view and introducing a narrator and/or characters; organize an event sequence that unfolds naturally and logically.
+Use literary and narrative techniques, such as dialogue, pacing, rhythm, rhyme, and description, to develop experiences, events, and/or characters.
+Use a variety of transition words, phrases, and clauses to convey sequence and signal shifts from one time frame or setting to another.
+Use precise words and phrases, relevant descriptive details, figurative and sensory language to capture the action and convey experiences and events.
+Provide a conclusion (when appropriate to the genre) that follows from and reflects on the narrated experiences or events.
+7 7.
 WRITING 4.
 Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 4. Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 (Grade-specific expectations for writing types are defined in standards 1-3 above.)
-6 7.
+7 7.
 WRITING 5.
 Use a writing process to develop and strengthen writing as needed by planning, drafting , revising, editing, rewriting, or trying a new approach.
-5. With some guidance and support from peers and adults, use a writing process to develop and strengthen writing as needed by planning, drafting, revising, editing, rewriting, or trying a new approach.
-(Editing for conventions should demonstrate command of Language standards 1-3 up to and including grade 6 on page 73.)
-6 7.
+5. With some guidance and support from peers and adults, use a writing process to develop and strengthen writing as needed by planning, drafting , revising, editing, rewriting, or trying a new approach, focusing on how well purpose and audience have been addressed.
+(Editing for conventions should demonstrate command of Language standards 1-3 up to and including grade 7 on page 73.)
+7 7.
 WRITING 6.
 Use technology, including the Internet, to produce and publish writing and to interact and collaborate with others.
-6. Use technology, including the Internet, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of three pages in a single sitting.
-6 7.
+6. Use technology, including the Internet, to produce and publish writing and link to and cite sources as well as to interact and collaborate with others, including linking to and citing sources.
+7 7.
 WRITING 7.
 Conduct short as well as more sustained research projects based on focused questions, demonstrating understanding of the subject under investigation.
-7. Conduct short research projects to answer a question, drawing on several sources and refocusing the inquiry when appropriate.
-6 7.
+7. Conduct short research projects to answer a question, drawing on several sources and generating additional related, focused questions for further research and investigation.
+7 7.
 WRITING 8.
 Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of each source, and integrate the information while avoiding plagiarism.
-8. Gather relevant information from multiple print and digital sources; assess the credibility of each source; and quote or paraphrase the data and conclusions of others while avoiding plagiarism and providing basic bibliographic information for sources.
+8. Gather relevant information from multiple print and digital sources, using search terms effectively; assess the credibility and accuracy of each source; and quote or paraphrase the data and conclusions of others while avoiding plagiarism and following a standard format for citation.